 Children’s Poetry by Leland James The Society August 10, 2013 Humor, Poetry The Three Little Pigs —a story retold There were three little pigs, one, two, three —roly-poly and pink, as pink as could be— porkers that talked just like you and me.
 Building their houses, these pigs were all three.
 Two built their houses of stuff that was free: the first built with straw, the second with sticks —the third, a smart pig, built with bricks.
 Along came a wolf with a bagful of tricks.
 He blew down pig’s houses, and just for kicks had this shtick that he did before getting his licks: —“I’ll huff and I’ll puff …” Well, you get the drift, he blew down the pig digs —that is the digs of the two foolish pigs.
 They would not let him in (not totally stupid pigs): —”Not by the hair of our chiny-chin-chin,” said those imprudent porkers, those two little pigs.
 The wolf ate them both, and danced two little jigs.
 But then, to the third pig’s house the wolf came —a wise little pig destined for fame.
 The wolf huffed and he puffed, just the same, but this little pig put that big wolf to shame.
 A house built of bricks spoiled the wolf’s game.
 The wolf climbed atop the third pig’s house —that wolf was a louse— and slid down the chimney but got a hot douse in a kettle a-boil on the hearth of the house.
 Then the third little pig ate the wolf with his spouse.
 Happily ever after, lived that little pig in his house —snug as a mouse.
 An Astronomical Observation The tall dog purrs at the purple moon.
 The silver bee stings the red balloon.
 The tall dog laughs to see such fun, and the moon eats the stars with a spoon.
 Prickly Stick Prickly Stick went a walkin’ One fine day, Hey-ho, diddle-dum day.
 Prickly Stick went a walkin’ And he walked this way: Hey-stick, Ho-stick, Diddle-dum day.
 Hey-stick, Ho-stick, Diddle-dum day.
 The poetry of Leland James has been published worldwide in over fifty journals and magazines, including The Society of Classical Poets Journal, The South Carolina Review, New Millennium Writers, Vallum, Orbis, and Aesthetica, He was an International Publication Prize winner in the Atlanta Review poetry competition, winner of the Portland Pen Poetry Prize, and runners up for Society of Classical Poets, Fish International and the Welsh Poetry prizes.
 He received the Franklin-Christoph Merit Award for Poetry in 2008 He lives in a cabin in the woods in northern Michigan with his wife of 40 years.
 You may see more of his poetry at www.lelandjamespoet.com.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.